 Much like other antioxidants, such as astaxanthin or beta-carotene, vitamin C supplements are also available and can be found in vitamin C powder, tablet and capsule form.
 Possible vitamin C tablets benefits include increased immunity, better skin health and a reduced risk of deficiency.

 However, unless advised by your doctor, it’s best to get your vitamin C from whole food sources rather than supplementation.
-Not only can these nutrient-dense foods provide an assortment of other important vitamins and minerals, but there is also a reduced risk of adverse side effects that may come with supplementation, like an increased risk of kidney stones.
+Not only can these nutrient-dense foods provide an assortment of other important vitamins and minerals, but there is also a reduced risk of adverse side effects that may come with supplementation, like an increased risk of kidney stones in men.
 (11)

 Vitamin C Deficiency Symptoms and Causes